ritikakumari12/codeforces-suborganizer/README.md

 Download all accepted codeforces submissions of a user, organised into an efficient directory structure.

 # Installation
-First of all, clone or download the above project using
+Clone or download the above project using

 $ git clone https://github.com/ritikakumari12/codeforces-suborganizer

  # Install Dependencies
-pip install pandas numpy matplotlib seaborn
+npm install express request ejs body-parser cheerio

  # Working
  After running app.js, open http://localhost:3000/ on your PC.